Every Extend: Development

 Every Extend was developed by Kanta Matsuhisa.
-He took inspiration from, Tetsuya Mizuguchi's own Rez when developing the game.
+He took inspiration from Tetsuya Mizuguchi's own Rez when developing the game.
 The game began as a contest entry and took three months for Matsuhisa to develop.
-Matsuhisa used the first month using DirectX for the first time and Windows program to draw 3D polygons and exercising model techniques.
+Matsuhisa spent the first month using DirectX for the first time and Windows program to draw 3D polygons and exercising model techniques.
 The next month involved making the prototypes and testing them with Matsuhisa's friends.
-The third and final month was used creating finishing parts, making the boss and two levels.
+The third and final month was spent creating finishing parts, making the boss and two levels.
 During the time developing the game, Matsuhisa was balancing life in college and didn't go to campus much as a result.

 A remix version of the game titled Every Extend Extra was announced in Tokyo Game Show 2005.
 Q Entertainment's Chief Creative Officer Reo Yonaga approached Matsuhisa via email on future plans for the game after the staff of Q Entertainment played the original version on PC.
 Decision to port the game into PSP was made in 2004 during the time that Lumines was being developed and Matsuhisa joined the development team as a game designer.
 The game was released as Every Extend Extra was due to adding new graphics, sound effects, gameplay elements, and a new soundtracks from various artists such as USCUS and O-Zone, creating an original game.
 Every Extend Extra also features the original PC version as well.
 The PSP version was localized by Buena Vista Games for North American and includes an exclusive soundtrack for one of the bonus levels.
 Buena Vista Games noted one of the difficulties of localizing the game was translating the names of the levels, bosses, and rankings from the names chosen from Q Entertainment.
 Namco Bandai released a trial version on PC as part of a contest to promote the game's release.
-The contest lasted from July 14, 2006 to August 17, 2006.
+The contest lasted from July 14, 2006, to August 17, 2006.

 A sequel to the game was released as Every Extend Extra Extreme for Xbox 360 via Xbox Live Arcade.
 Tetsuya Mizuguchi described it as a fever version of the game and a sequel to Every Extend Extra.
 Mizuguchi noted the most difficult thing during development was expanding on the scope of game while trying to confine to a download size that users will deem acceptable.
 Mizuguchi found it rewarding being able to create new modes and breathe some new life into the game for those who have already played the first game.